usnistgov/fipy/docs/source/SOLVERS.rst

 http://code.google.com/p/pyamg/

-The :term:`PyAMG` package provides adaptive multigrid preconditioners that can be used in conjunction with the SciPy_ solvers.
+The PyAMG package provides adaptive multigrid preconditioners that can be used in conjunction with the SciPy_ solvers.

 .. _PYAMGX: